 Langkawi doesn’t actually open until 11am and many shops don’t open at all on a Monday.
 I waited outside the first WU I saw but soon found out it was closed until 2pm, a strange guy also kept trying to sell me weed so I moved on pretty quickly.
 The second office told me they had no cash left and to try further up the road.
 The third office told me my reference code was one number short, I had to run into a cafe and beg to use their wifi so I could call mum and get that extra number.
 I went back with all my digits only to be told their systems were down and they couldn’t serve me.

 Time is marching on at this point and I’m in danger of missing the second and final ferry of the day.
 As I rounded the last bend of the main road I saw a hut off in the distance with the WU sign on it, all my hopes were resting on this place being open, functional and stocked with cash.

-That benevolent black lady in the sky also known as God must have been looking down on me because this little hut was all of those things.
-Praise be to Lucretia and her infinite wisdom.
+Someone must have been looking down on me because this little hut was all of those things.

 I got my cash and jumped in a cab to the ferry terminal where I could finally rest easy, knowing I would be seeing my friends soon and they would be able to bail me out of my self inflicted crap heap.